KILTprotocol/docs/sdk/02_tutorial/05_claimer/01_did.md

 ## Generate Keys

-Like the Attester, the Claimer must also set up the DID keys.
+Like the Issuer, the Claimer must also set up the DID keys.

 <TsJsBlock fileName="claimer/generateKeypairs">
   {GenerateKeypairs}
 </TsJsBlock>

-The code above is similar to the `generateKeyAgreement` function used in the Attester section but simpler, as the Claimer only needs an authentication key and an encryption key.
+The code above is similar to the `generateKeyAgreement` function used in the Issuer section but simpler, as the Claimer only needs an authentication key and an encryption key.

 Both the keys are derived from the same seed, but they could also have two different seeds.